Medical infra of State in shambles, don't be like ostrich with head in sand: HC to Delhi govt | Law-Order

 ''Now you are behaving like the ostrich with its head in the sand.
 When you defend this situation, then you are not rising above the politics.
 We always call a spade a spade,'' the bench said to senior advocate Rahul Mehra, appearing for the Delhi government, when he argued that the court may not say the medical infrastructure was in shambles.

-He said the government has several initiatives, like augmenting beds by 15,000 and ICU beds by 1,200, which are in the pipeline and the oxygen is also coming in.
+The bench said,''the existing medical infrastructure in the state is completely exposed... when it was put to the test and this court cannot turn away people like the petitioner by merely telling him that the state does not have the infrastructure to deal with his situation...''
+To this Mehra said,''The existing infrastructure is struggling, but the court may not say it is in shambles as that has a different connotation to it.
+In the absence of oxygen what could the infrastructure do.
+Hospitals were reducing beds due to lack of oxygen.''
+He said the government has taken several initiatives, like augmenting beds by 15,000 and ICU beds by 1,200, which are in the pipeline and the oxygen is also coming in.

-To this the court remarked, ''It is not just oxygen.
+However, the bench said ''No that is not right.
+It is not just oxygen.
 Is oxygen enough?
-If you have oxygen, do you have everything?'' ''Pipeline is pipeline.
-They are not there now,'' the bench added.
-The observations and direction came while hearing a 53 year old COVID patient's plea for an ICU bed with a ventilator as his SPO2 levels had fallen to around 40 and he was unable to get ICU beds anywhere.
+If you have oxygen, do you have everything?
+Pipeline is pipeline.
+They are not there now''.

+The observations and direction came while hearing a 53 year old COVID patient's plea for an ICU bed with a ventilator as his SPO2 (oxygen saturation)levels had fallen to around 40 and he was unable to get ICU beds anywhere.

+The court said that it was the obligation of the state to provide sufficient infrastructure to protect the lives of the people and the same cannot be understated.

+''At the same time, we cannot lose sight of the fact that we are faced with a one in a century pandemic and even the most economically advanced countries found their infrastructure lacking to deal with the massive surge of COVID-19 patients requiring hospitalisation,'' the bench said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)